How do we harness electron transfer to produce or use electrical energy?

 What this dot point is asking

-A galvanic cell has two half-cells, each containing an electrode in an electrolyte.
+A galvanic cell has two half-cells, each an electrode in an electrolyte.
 Electrons flow from the anode, through the external wire, to the cathode.
-A salt bridge connects the two half-cells and allows ions to move so that electrical neutrality is maintained.
-Without the salt bridge, charge would build up and the reaction would stop almost immediately.
-Anions in the salt bridge move toward the anode and cations move toward the cathode to balance the charge produced by electron flow.
+A salt bridge allows ions to move so electrical neutrality is maintained; without it, charge would build up and the reaction would stop almost immediately.
+Anions migrate towards the anode and cations towards the cathode to balance the charge produced by electron flow.

 To predict which reaction occurs, locate both half-reactions on the table.
 The half-reaction with the more positive reduction potential proceeds as a reduction at the cathode, and the other reverses to become an oxidation at the anode.
-This top-left to bottom-right rule helps you decide the spontaneous direction.

-When answering, state the half-equations, identify anode and cathode with correct signs for the cell type, and use the standard potential table to justify the spontaneous direction.
+When answering, state the half-equations, identify anode and cathode with the correct signs for the cell type, and use the standard potential table to justify the spontaneous direction.

 Exam-style practice questions